crcn/beanpoll.js/README.md

 - Syntactic sugar (see below).
 - Works with many protocols: amqp, http, websockets, etc.
 - Hooking with other applications is a breeze with [daisy](https://github.com/spiceapps/daisy).
+- Works well with coffeescript

 ### Projects using Beanpole